 “The Earth is art, the photographer is only a witness”- Yann Arthus Bertland

 You never know what you are going to find if you just keep moving forward on your journey.
 Slow speed is acceptable!
-Do you see the goat in the road?
-We wanted to get closer so I pulled over so we wouldn’t spook him.
+Do you see the goat on the road?
+I pulled over so we could get closer and I wouldn’t spook him.
 I should have kept going slowly because the car behind me passed by me quickly and the goat took off.
 Lesson learned, don’t stop, crawl if you have to.

 The views were the reward of making it to the end of the Apache Trail.